Canidae Dog Food Review - A Complete Analysis

 We’re big proponents of investing in high-quality foods to save in vet bills down the road, so paying a bit more upfront is worth it.

 Canidae Puppy Food Review

-What about the a puppy food review?
-This guide wouldn’t be complete without our thoughts on Canidae Puppy food.
-Unfortunately, while the brand has different puppy options, Canidae Dog Food Australia only carries one.
+Unfortunately, while Canidae has different puppy options, Canidae Dog Food Australia only carries one.

 That means puppy owners only have access to their Puppy Grain-free chicken & sweet potato flavour or will have to feed them the All Life Stages food.
 While less-than-ideal, it isn’t too bad since you do have access to both grain-free (the PURE Puppy option) or whole-grain options (All Life Stages).